OSU-NLP-Group/QA4RE/README.md

 ## Cite

-If you find our paper, code, or data  helpful, please cite it.
+If you find our paper, code, or data helpful, please consider citing the paper:

 ```
 @inproceedings{Zhang2023LLM-QA4RE,